 Walkthrough: Creating a New Team Project

-This walkthrough shows you how to use Team Explorer to create a team project named Adventure Works.
+This walkthrough illustrates how to use Team Explorer to create a team project named Adventure Works.

-Creating a team project that uses the process template MSF for Agile Software Development.
+Creating a team project using the process template MSF for Agile Software Development.

 Configuring project area and iteration settings for a team project.